The MRL provides opportunities for teachers to participate in laboratory research and develop leading-edge curriculum projects.

 The MRL also hosts an annual workshop for intermediate, middle and high school science teachers.

-For more information on the RET program please see the "2024 RET Info" link below or contact frank_kinnaman@ucsb.edu with any questions.
+For more information on the RET program please see the "2026 RET Info" link below or contact frank_kinnaman@ucsb.edu with any questions.

 NOTE: We are migrating to a new website.
 The old website is at http://mrlweb.mrl.ucsb.edu/education/teachers

 The teaching resources developed by the teachers will be presented at annual workshops for science teachers throughout the Santa Barbara County area.
+For more information and to register, please visit our workshop webpage.

 Are you using a RET curriculum project in your own classroom?